trivett/dev-environment-setup/apple/README.md

 * *Displays*: Arrangement-> uncheck mirror displays, arrange second monitor to your liking.
 * *Trackpad*: Tap to click, X scroll direction, X swipe between pages
 * *Keyboard*: Max speed Key Repeat and shortest Delay Until Repeat so you don't have to wait ages to move your cursor in the terminal.
 Under the Text tab here you can add keyboard shortcuts like  `¯\_(ツ)_/¯` which come in handy, amirite?
 Also set up your external pc keyboard and switch alt and cmd, and map the caps lock to an extra escape.
+* In the finder go to Preferences and change the sidebar so to include the directories such as `~` so you can easily get to them.

 ### Fix (some) Privacy Intrusions
 Apple is just going to send your data to Microsoft of all places if you don't do this.